lpj-github-io/MWCNNv2/README.md

-# MWCNN
+## Multi-level Wavelet Convolutional Neural Networks
-Multi-level Wavelet Convolutional Neural Networks
+Our paper has been accepted by IEEE Access!!